Make a donationHow to make a donation online as an individual donorSupport the Louvre | Make a donation | 'Become a Patron!' campaigns

 Download.pdf (491,8Ko)

-In late 2010, the Louvre launched an unprecedented donation campaign to acquire a Renaissance masterpiece: The Three Graces by Lucas Cranach the Elder.
-Indeed, such a rare painting of exquisite craftsmanship and perfect state of conservation warranted an ambitious effort on the part of the museum.
+In late 2010, the Louvre launched an unprecedented fundraising campaign to acquire a Renaissance masterpiece: The Three Graces by Lucas Cranach the Elder.
+Indeed, such a rare painting of exquisite craftsmanship and in such a perfect state of conservation demanded an ambitious effort from the museum.
 Thanks to the support of 7,200 donors, the work is now on display for all to see at the Louvre.
-Heartfelt thanks go out to all those who made a donation.
+The Musée du Louvre extends its warmest thanks to all those who made a donation.

-An extraordinary work by the German Renaissance master, the painting was in private hands before the Louvre acquired it and had never before been shown in public.
-It is now on display in room 810 (Richelieu wing, Level 2) of the Louvre’s Department of Paintings.
+An extraordinary work by the German Renaissance master, the painting was in private hands and had never been exhibited in public before the Louvre acquired it.
+The piece can now be admired in room 810 (Richelieu wing, 2nd floor) of the Department of Paintings.

 List of donors